ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 4. In the **Permissions requested** dialog box, review the information, and then choose **Accept**.

 5. To define an organizational segment, use the `New-OrganizationSegment` cmdlet with the `UserGroupFilter` parameter that corresponds to the attribute you want to use.
 Make sure that the attribute you use to define your segment is such that no single person belongs to more than one segment.
-Here's an example:
+Here are some examples (using the Department attribute):

     `New-OrganizationSegment -Name "HR" -UserGroupFilter "Department -eq 'HR'"`

-    In this example, we are defining a segment called HR.
-The segment includes people who have HR listed as their department.
-(In this case, no employees are assigned to more than one department.)
+    `New-OrganizationSegment -Name "Sales" -UserGroupFilter "Department -eq 'Sales'"`

+    `New-OrganizationSegment -Name "Research" -UserGroupFilter "Department -eq 'Research'"`

+    `New-OrganizationSegment -Name "Engineering" -UserGroupFilter "Department -eq 'Engineering'"`

-    After you run the cmdlet, you should see a list of details about the new segment.
+    After you run each cmdlet, you should see a list of details about the new segment.
 Details include the segment's type, who created or last modified it, and so on.

-6. Repeat the previous step for each segment.

 ### View or edit existing segments